Netanyahu’s Likud challenger surging ahead of primary launch

 Gideon Saar’s associates expect about 1,000 party activists to attend the launch and have been buoyed by support of a half-dozen Likud lawmakers, including the powerful chairman of the party’s executive body.

 Saar’s leadership bid marks the first serious internal challenge to Netanyahu in his decade-plus in power.
 Though still a decided underdog to the embattled prime minister, Saar seems to be gaining traction ahead of the Dec.
-26 vote among the party faithful where there isgrowing skepticism that Netanyahu can still deliver after two indecisive election results and a corruption indictment that may force him out of office.
+26 vote among the party faithful as there is growing skepticism that Netanyahu can still deliver after two indecisive election results and a corruption indictment that may force him out of office.

 Netanyahu faces charges of bribery, fraud and breach of trust in three corruption cases in which he is accused of trading legislative or regulatory favors in exchange for lavish gifts or favorable media coverage.
 He denies wrongdoing and has waged an angry campaign against the media and law enforcement officials he said are bent on ousting him from office.